cosmos/ethermint-archive/docs/architecture-design/future-architecture.rst

 and creating an ethereum transaction from it that calls a special privileged smart contract.
 Sending an IBC packet should be triggered by the web3 endpoints and involves providing a merkle proof of some data, where the root hash matches the app hash.
+An IBC transaction needs to affect the state of ethereum in the same block and can't spawn a new transaction.
+The IBC strategy needs to keep track of the validator set and use that to verify an incoming IBC transaction.
+It might modify the state of the ethereum state directly.

+* validatorSet

 Reward Strategy
 """""""""""""""